How to Repurpose an Expired Day Planner

 Has anyone else ever bought a day planner just because it looked pretty, and let it expire on their bookshelf for 3 years, or just me?

 ⁣It’s officially been one month into the New Year, and I recently came across, not one, but two 2020 planners from Indigo that I bought, but never used.
-I could (obviously) never bring myself toss them, so instead, I decided to “time warp” them, so I can actually finally use them.
+I could (obviously) never bring myself to toss them, so instead, I decided to “time warp” them, so I can actually finally use them.
 And yes, I know some people might think written planners are outdated, but I personally can’t rely on my phone calendar to keep track of everything.
 Plus, writing everything down just feels more embedded.

-Anyway, if you’re wondering how to do this, it’s really just the “magic” of washi tape, several refills of coffee, and about a week’s worth of patience (if you take your sweet time like me).
-And for those who don’t know what washi tape is, it’s basically “fancy” craft tape, often with intricate patterns.
-The word “washi” comes from Japan and essentially translates to Japanese Paper.
+Start by colour matching and cutting strips of washi tape to “wash” over old calendar dates and dividers.
+For those who don’t know what washi tape is, it’s basically “fancy” craft tape, often with intricate patterns.
+The word “washi” comes from Japan and essentially translates to Japanese paper.
 Most of my collection (seen below) is from Etsy.
 I even have one that matches my nails (completely irrelevant to the post, I know).

 I like to think my mom would be proud of this particular project, because she was a collector of day planners, herself, and would literally reuse them until the pages started withering away from the many years of ink and coffee stains.
 Because who needs a coaster when you have a thick stack of calendar paper?